 - Schedules how and when to pitch stories so that you generate the most impact for your brand.

-It is a comprehensive document that is aligned with business objectives, sales targets and the marketing strategy.
+It is a comprehensive document that is aligned with business objectives, sales targets and the marketing communications strategy.

 It’s simple.
 For the plan to work, ALL content must be newsworthy.

 Whether you’re pitching stories to the national media, trying to learn how to get a story on the local news, to social influencers or sharing them on your own channels, if your content is not newsworthy then it won’t generate engagement.

 Newsworthy is another way of saying relevant – relevant and of interest to your audience.
 A story that makes people sit up and take notice.
 A story that won’t be ignored.